mauzware/THM-CTFs/README.md

 ## 👨‍💻 **Author**

-If you like the project, consider ⭐️ starring the repo and following for more tools.
+If you like the project, consider ⭐️ starring the repo and following for more tools and write-ups.

 [<img src="https://github.com/mauzware/mauzware/blob/main/LOGO%20NEW.png" width="140px" height="40px"/>](https://github.com/mauzware)